mayurnagrale/obsidian-git-sync/Authentication And Autherization/Authentication.md

-Types of authentication in Asp.net mvc core
+**Types of authentication in Asp.net MVC core**
- - cookie-based authentication
+ - Cookie-based authentication
- - token-based authentication
+ - Token-based authentication
  - OAuth
  - OpenID Connect

-Authentication Schemes:
+ - Forms Authentication

+**Authentication Schemes:**
  - A scheme represents a specific way of authenticating users, such as cookie-based authentication, JWT (JSON Web Tokens) authentication, etc.
  - You can use one or multiple authentication schemes in your application based on your requirements.
-Authentication Middleware Execution:
+Authentication Middleware Execution: ex. [[CoockieBasedAuthMiddleware]] Authentication Providers:
-Authentication Providers:
 Authentication Controllers and Actions:
 User Identity: